jing2uo/jing2uo/README.md

 Hi, I'm a passionate developer focused on cloud-native technologies, automation, and efficiency.
 I enjoy building tools, contributing to the open-source community, and exploring new fields like economics, finance, and quantitative investing.
 Currently working remotely.

-Outside of coding, I love hands-on projects like soldering split keyboards and tinkering with my Debian Sid setup running the Hyprland desktop environment.
+Outside of coding, I love hands-on projects like soldering split keyboards (see more at kbd.guojing.io) and tinkering with my Debian Sid setup running the Hyprland desktop environment.

 ## Tech Stack